stephenrossetti/Module-5-Challenge/README.md

 ## Credits

 Includes starter code from the UofM-VIRT-FSF-PT-10-2023-U-LOLC-ENTG -> 05-Third-Party-APIs -> 02-Challenge -> Develop folder (CSS/HTML/Script).
+This code is from the repository of "crispy-octo-meme".

 Includes sample code utilizing "this" function from Week 5 activities.